 These were patients who had advanced pancreatic cancer, and whose pain was refractory to conservative pain management.
 In pre and post procedure evaluations – the researchers found that pain tended to be relieved, quality of life improved, and opioid drug use was diminished for the patients.

-The authors recommend the procedure.
+The authors recommend the procedure for persistent pain in pancreatic cancer.

 Dale O’Brien, MD